Juanperezc/woowup-backend-assessment/README.md

 ## Features

 - Asynchronous email sending using job queues
-- Supports SendGrid and Mailgun as email providers
+- Supports SPARKPOST and Mailgun as email providers
 - Automatic failover between providers
 - RESTful API with detailed documentation
 - Minimal front-end for demonstration and testing